marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/setexponent.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SET_EXPONENT, real number, set exponent, floating point, set exponent

 .. _set_exponent:

-.. index:: SET_EXPONENT

-.. index:: real number, set exponent

-.. index:: floating point, set exponent

 SET_EXPONENT --- Set the exponent of the model
 **********************************************